JaimeDataScientist/Portfolio-JaimeDataScientist/azure-snowflake-powerbi-integration/docs/endpoints_func_snowflake_api.md

 ### POST /api/getsnowflakedata

 **Description:**
-This endpoint allows executing a SQL query on Snowflake using private key authentication.
+This endpoint allows executing a SQL query on Snowflake using **key pair authentication**.
+It accepts dynamic parameters in the request body for connecting to specific Snowflake environments (`warehouse`, `database`, `schema`).
 It is designed to be consumed by platforms like OutSystems, backend integrations, or BI tools such as Power BI.

 ---

 ## Authentication & Security

-- All secrets (private key, user, account, warehouse, database) are managed via Azure App Settings.
+- All secrets (private key, user, account) are managed via **Azure App Settings**.
-- Nothing is hardcoded.
+- Nothing is hardcoded in the codebase.
-- Function-level access requires a `?code=` key in the query string.
+- The endpoint uses **function-level authentication** and requires a `?code=` parameter in the query string.

 ---
 ### Production Endpoint